 All these aspects make this plant an excellent choice for beginner gardeners looking to get their feet wet in the gardening world without going in over their heads.

-Known for its succulent leaves, this herbaceous evergreen perennial can tolerate relatively low light levels and can be easily propagated by separating offshoots from the mother plant.
+Known for its succulent leaves, Aloe Vera can tolerate relatively low light levels and can be easily propagated by separating offshoots from the mother plant.

 With minimal effort, its beautiful foliage lasts for years in pots or planters around the home.
 It is therefore a great choice for those with no prior gardening experience.